5KN: Expository Literature

 I See Sea Food: Sea Creatures That Look Like Food

 Can you find pancakes and pizza crusts in the ocean?
 The answer might surprise you!
-Meet some of the wackiest creatures under the sea—creatures that look like food—through eye-catching… Read More →
+Sea creatures can be all different shapes, sizes, and colors.
+And sometimes they might just look like one… Read More →

 Jellies: The Life of Jellyfish